fabianusyayan/rareskills-riset/file_six.md

 - He always slept on his right side.
 - He has to get up early (to start another dreadful day).
 - He has a drawer and a alarm clock next to his bed.
-- His mother calls him when he gets up to late.
+- His mother calls him when he gets up to late
+- update 103